Phyllis H. Moore

 Cream sugar and shortening.
 Add egg and molasses, blend well.

-Add sifted four, soda, salt and spices.
+Add sifted flour, soda, salt and spices.

 Mix well and chill.